alejandrodlpc/alejandrodlpc.github.io/_pages/about.md

 About Me
 ======
 I am currently a Phd Student at the University of Virginia.
-I am interested in number theory, in particular modular forms and elliptic curves.
+My advisor is Evangelia Gazaki [personal webpage](https://sites.google.com/view/valiagazakihomepage/home).
+I am interested in number theory and arithmetic geometry.
+Currently I am working with algebraic cylces on elliptic surfaces.

 Contact
 ======